jagadeeshtholeti/namstereact/README.md

   # UseState
   ------------
     * useState is hook which is used to create state varaible
+    * No, passing an argument to useState is not mandatory, but it’s common and recommended.
+    * The argument you pass to useState(initialValue) sets the initial state value.
     * useState in React returns an array.
-The array contains two elements:
+The array contains two elements: state varible
-          The current state value (the actual value stored in the state).
-          A setter function (used to update the state).
+          A setter function (used to update the state variable).

+    const [state,setState] = useState(initialValue);

+    imp
+    --
+    When you use const [val, setVal] = useState(), val is a constant for that render, but when you update state with setVal, React re-renders the component and creates a new val with the updated value.
+So, each render gets a fresh val, making it safe to use const inside function components.

  # why react is fast =>react is good at dom manipulation (effiecnet dom manipulation) =>virtual dom